Wool Work of Sail Assisted 4 Masted British Steamship

 learned their craft through their daily routines of repairing the ship’s sails and taking care of their uniforms.
 They made

-the most of their limited spare time and personal space by creating works of art that could be rolled up, and stored under
+the most of their limited spare time and personal space by creating works of art that could be rolled up and stored under

-at drawing on canvas and then transforming a simple sketch into a vibrant, detailed, and interesting ship picture.
+at drawing on canvas and transforming a simple sketch into a vibrant, detailed, and interesting ship picture.
 Their accomplishments

 are magnified by being self-taught and creating their works for the satisfaction they gave since there was no profit motive.